 Indigenous hawthorns are ubiquitous to the types of trees that grow in these liminal spaces between the warehouses and industrial areas.
 Such trees are often disregarded, considered expendable by the construction industry where very little woodland is left in UK.
 These contorted and broken forms relate to how this landscape has become commodify and distorted by economic concerns.

-Below are a mixture of Indian Ink drawings on 100% recycled Khadi paper.
+Below are of Indian Ink drawings on 100% recycled Khadi paper.

 Black Rock Series